Elon Musk withdraws Twitter takeover bid

 These are not sufficient reasons, believes the specialist in business law.
 “Musk is looking for the little beast in the agreement.
 But for “false declarations”, for example, it is not just necessary to prove that they are false, but also that they drastically call into question the economic fundamentals of society”, she explains.
 “From a legal standpoint, it seems clear that Musk is wrong,” she adds.

 There remains the possibility that the multi-billionaire is actually still looking to renegotiate the price down.
 This tactic had been used successfully by LVMH: two years ago, the global luxury giant broke off the engagement with Tiffany before obtaining a discount.
-But experts don’t see what price Elon Musk and Twitter could agree on at this point, as the platform’s stock has lost more than a quarter of its value since late April.
+But experts don’t see what price Elon Musk and Twitter might agree on at this point, as the platform’s stock has lost more than a quarter of its value since late April.

 “Both sides have a lot to lose”

 “Both sides have a lot to lose,” says Ann Lipton.
 If Twitter wins in court, the whimsical businessman will have to pay at least a few billion dollars in damages.
-At worst, he could be forced to honor his commitment and buy the Californian group at the starting price, exorbitant compared to the current valuation, and this while his fortune has shrunk by a few tens of billions of dollars in recent months.
+At worst, he might be forced to honor his commitment and buy the Californian group at the starting price, exorbitant compared to the current valuation, and this while his fortune has shrunk by a few tens of billions of dollars in recent months.

 But this victory for shareholders would leave the company and the iconic social network in the hands of Elon Musk.
 However, his vision is not at all aligned with that of many employees, users and advertisers, on whom the economic model of this service depends.
 “Twitter is in worse shape than it was six months ago, but in the long run it’s still better that it doesn’t belong to Musk,” said Carolina Milanesi.